fventuri/dual-tuner-recorder/README.md

 ```
 The output file will have a sample rate of 2Msps.

-- same as above, but with a sample rate of 8MHz (lower sample resolution: 12 bits instead of 14 bits)
+- same as above, but with a sample rate of 8MHz (lower sample resolution; 12 bits instead of 14 bits)
 ```
 dual_tuner_recorder -r 8000000 -i 2048 -b 1536 -l 3 -f 162550000
 ```